 - DoubleData (for Red and ARRI Alexa) by NightSky Software

 It always comes down to time and money.
 The single best way to speed transfer of data is to use hard drives with a Thunderbolt 3 port.
-Thunderbolt 3 port is 4x faster than USB 3.1 port.
+Thunderbolt 3 port is 4X FASTER than USB 3.1 port.
 However, USB is much cheaper, so there is a trade-off.
 Here is a great article on MacSales that goes into more detail.

-Another often overlooked way to speed up the transfer process is to clone all the cards at the Lunch Break.
+Another often overlooked way to speed up the transfer process is to clone the first batch of cards at the Lunch Break.
 That way at Wrap, you only have half of the data to transfer.
 Time = Money.

 Best Practices for Media Management